Create a RAG Application

 API by expanding the corresponding card and clicking on "Try it out".

-In the request body, we need to provide the following information:
+In the request body, the following information are needed:

 url

-(mandatory): The starting page from which we want to generate embeddings.filterPath
+(mandatory): The starting page from which you want to generate embeddings.filterPath

 (optional): A more specific path that will be used as a filter when finding new pages to download and analyze.